trason-trail-races/oer/raceinfo.md

 ### Daylight Hours

-Headlamps or handheld lights are recommended for the times before Sunrise and after Sunset.
+Headlamps or handheld lights are highly recommended for the times before Sunrise and after Sunset.

 Civil Twilight: 6:10 a.m.